 We offer different rates of data refresh.
 Free & Open API users get new data every 24 Hours.
 Pro plan customers get our newest data every 60 minutes and Business & Volume customers get the latest exchange rates every 5 minutes.

-We collect data for 160 widely recognized currencies.
+We collect data for 161 world currencies.
 You can see the full list and further info for each currency on our Supported Currencies page.
-These 160 currencies cover 99% of UN recognized countries and territories.
-We currently don't include any data for commodity prices.
+These supported codes cover 99% of UN recognized countries and territories.
+We currently don't offer any data for commodity prices.

 Our exchange rate data isn't suitable for day trading forex.
 We don't supply bid/ask spreads or order depth and if you plan to trade you should start with a data source that offers these.
 Ideally you should also use the data from the specific market you will trade in rather than from a 3rd party.